heig-PDG/mono/wiki/WORKFLOW.md

 Team alignments are organized **two times a week**.
 They occur:

-+ on **Tuesdays at 10 AM**; and
++ on **Tuesday at 10 AM**; and
-+ on **Fridays at 8:45 AM**.
++ on **Friday at 8:45 AM**.

-If you can't be there on time, please let us the team know about it 😄 We chose this schedule because we get to see each other for in-person classes on Wednesdays and Thursdays.
+If you can't be there on time, please let us the team know about it 😄 We chose this schedule because we get to see each other for in-person classes on Wednesday and Thursday.
 If relevant, we might change the team meetings timing.

 ### Goals and non-goals